How deep convolutional neural networks lose spatial information with training: Theoretical analysis of sensitivities in scale-detection tasks

 \subsection{comparing predictions with experiments}

-We test our scaling predictions (\autoref{dft1_pred} to~\autoref{gft2_pred}) in \autoref{fig:sens_simple}, for stride $1$ CNNs trained on task 1 and stride $F$ CNNs trained on task 2 in the top and bottom panels, respectively.
-In order to support the assumption that all channels behave like the mean channel, we plot the sensitivities of the network obtained by averaging all channels per each layer and we observe that they overlap with the original sensitivities in the first part of the network.
-Further details on the experiments are provided in~\autoref{app:experiments}.
+We test our scaling predictions (\autoref{dft1_pred} to~\autoref{gft2_pred}) in \autoref{fig:sens_simple}, for stride $1$ CNNs trained on task 1 and stride $F$ CNNs trained on task 2 in the top and bottom panels, respectively. {Notice that if all the filters at a given layer are replaced with their average, the behavior of the sensitivities as a function of depth does not change (compare solid and dotted blue curves in the figure).
+This confirms our assumption that all channels behave like the mean channel.
+In addition, Tables~\ref{tab:task1} and~\ref{tab:task2} show that the mean filters are approximately homogeneous.} Further details on the experiments are provided in~\autoref{app:experiments}.